borntofrappe/game-development/02 Breakout/Breakout 12/README.md

 ### Score name

-The approach is similar to the one allowing to choose between _start_ and _high scores_ in the first screen:
+The approach is similar to the one allowing to choose between "start" and "high scores" in the first screen:

 - show three options side by side.
 In this instance, three letter `A`